joshuaskelly/1000-blades/README.md

 ## Contributing
 You can contribute to the project in several ways:

-- *Pixel Art* Handy at pushing pixels?
+- *Pixel Art:* Handy at pushing pixels?
 These sword parts won't draw themselves.
-- *Color Palettes* Exquisite taste in curating colors?
+- *Color Palettes:* Exquisite taste in curating colors?
 We have a job for you.
-- *Knowledge* Secret procgen knowledge that would be perfect for this project?
+- *Knowledge:* Secret procgen knowledge that would be perfect for this project?
 Enlighten us!

 ## Installation
 Subscribe to 1000 Blades on the Steam Workshop!